 The consolidated financial statements are prepared in conformity with accounting principles generally accepted in the United States of America ("U.S. GAAP").
-The consolidated financial statements include the accounts of Histogenics Corporation and its wholly-owned subsidiary, ProChon.
+The consolidated financial statements include the accounts of Histogenics Corporation and its wholly-owned subsidiaries, ProChon and Histogenics Securities Corporation.
 All significant intercompany accounts and transactions are eliminated in consolidation.